Ph.D. in Environment and Sustainability

 We strongly encourage prospective students to begin identifying areas of interest early in the application process and to reach out to at least one potential advisor.
 The alignment between an applicant’s research goals and the expertise and availability of faculty advisors is an important consideration in admissions decisions.

-Most advisors will be drawn from the faculty affiliated with the Institute of the Environment and Sustainability.
-However, depending on the student’s focus, advisors may also come from other UCLA departments and schools—reflecting the university’s exceptional breadth in physical and life sciences, humanities, social sciences, fine arts, and professional training.
+Major advisors will be drawn from the faculty with an appointment in the Institute of the Environment and Sustainability.
+However, depending on the student’s focus, additional advisors may also come from other UCLA departments and schools—reflecting the university’s exceptional breadth in physical and life sciences, humanities, social sciences, fine arts, and professional training.

 To help guide your search for potential advisors, we have organized IoES faculty into broad categories of expertise below.
 Faculty may appear under more than one category.